reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 This uses a new form you've never seen before: the `{!rsh} .api_` component.
 It has two arguments:
-1. First, there's the API call that is actually being handled; in this case, the `{!rsh} GuestP.register` call.
+1. First, there's the API call that is actually being handled; in this case, the `{!rsh} Guest.register` call.
 1. Second, there's a function that accepts the arguments to call (in this case there are none) and specifies the action.

 The action specification function is made of two parts: